Jatugriha

-Jatugriha is a 1964 Bengali social drama film directed by Tapan Sinha and produced by Uttam Kumar based on the novel of the same name by Subodh Ghosh.
+Jatugriha is a 1964 Indian Bengali social drama film directed by Tapan Sinha and produced by Uttam Kumar based on the novel of the same name by Subodh Ghosh.
 The film was produced and released on 20 March 1964 under the banner of Uttam Kumar Films Private Limited.
-The music of the film composed by the legendary Ashish Khan.
+The music of the film was composed by the legendary Ashish Khan.
 This was the fifth film produced by Uttam Kumar.
 A 1987 Bollywood film Ijaazat, directed by Gulzar, follows a similar plot.
-The film stars Uttam Kumar, Arundhati Devi, Anil Chatterjee and Bikash Roy.
+The film stars Uttam Kumar, Arundhati Devi, Anil Chatterjee and Bikash Roy.It was Bengali classic movie of 1964.

 Plot

 Shatadal meets Madhuri after a long time in a railway station and their story is narrated through a series of flashbacks.
 They actually were a happily married couple.
 Satadal was a successful engineer who lived with his wife Madhuri.
 But day-by-day, their relationship runs into emotional stress due to childlessness.
 Madhuri cannot bear a child and her husband Shatadal is fond of children.
 Finally, the couple decided to break up.
 When they meet in the station, they realize their fondness for each other has not died.